LastWhiteRabbit/APIGateway-with-Lambdas-and-CRUD-on-DynamoDB/README.md

 ## Deploy

-Run `cdk deploy`.
+Run `cdk deploy` or `cdk deploy --profile`.
 This will deploy / redeploy your Stack to your AWS Account.

 After the deployment you will see the API's URL, which represents the url you can then use.